LaibaKhan118/study_sphere/README.md

-# study_sphere
+# Study Sphere
-A website interface for an educational blog website
+## A little excursion into the world of we development

+This repository contains HTML and CSS codes for our semester project where we have created a functional and responsive educational blog website.

 # Group Members
 - Laiba Khan [24K-0644] (lead)